apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ## 1. obtain secure offline environment

-Inspired by the glacier protocol \[1\], I followed the Setup Protocol in that [document][glacier] to obtain a computer without any way to access the internet.
-They recommend using two sets of hardware in the protocol for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the machine will always stay offline.
+In order to accomplish this, I followed the Setup section of the [glacier protocol][glacier] \[1\].
+They recommend using two latops in the protocol for maximum security, but I believe only one is fine since we're not using any computer generated entropy and the machine will always stay offline.

 # a. get the required equipment